 Fitness Staff – The fitness staff offers exercise programs twice a week, including the use of NuStep equipment.
 Residents are also able to go to the Village fitness center on campus for a more extensive range of exercise equipment and classes.

-Director – The director, a licensed social worker, helps residents successfully transition to their new environment and addresses any psychological or social needs that develop.
+Director – The director helps residents successfully transition to their new environment and addresses any psychological or social needs that develop.
 The director also leads a monthly support group for family members.

 The staff treat Mom with such love and respect.
 They are always stopping in to chat or give her a hug.